 Today brands are competing on customer experience.
 As engagement channels continue to evolve, developing a vision for how you expect to interact with your customers in the coming years will be critical.
 It will inform a roadmap for delivering meaningful customer experience AND it will help your team understand what they are working towards.
-This vision should be based on a combination of your customers needs and what will be feasible.
-Many businesses are in dire straights because their customer engagement visions were too broad and lacked sufficient forward thinking.
+This vision should be based on a combination of your customer’s needs and what will be feasible.
+Many businesses are in dire straits because their customer engagement visions were too broad and lacked sufficient forward thinking.
 One of the biggest reasons for failed visions, is aiming too low.
 Your vision should include your perspective on omnichannel personalization.

 SILOED DATA: A BARRIER TO OMNICHANNEL PERSONALIZATION